WLCG-AuthZ-WG/common-jwt-profile/profile.md

    </td>
    <td>30 days
    </td>
-   <td>Refresh token lifetimes should be kept bounded, but can be longer-lived as they are revocable.
-Meant to be long-lived enough to be on a “human timescale.”
-Refresh tokens are not necessarily signed and not tied to issuer public key lifetime.
+   <td>Refresh token lifetimes should be kept bounded but can be longer-lived as they are revocable.
+Meant to be long-lived enough to be on a "human timescale".
+Refresh tokens are not necessarily signed and not tied to the issuer's public key lifetime.
    </td>
   </tr>
   <tr>